ZanSara/zansara.github.io/content/about.md

 I am a Python and LLMs specialist currently working for [deepset](https://www.deepset.ai/), a German startup working on NLP [since "before it was cool"](https://www.deepset.ai/about).
-At the moment I'm the [#1 contributor](https://github.com/deepset-ai/haystack/graphs/contributors) of [Haystack](https://haystack.deepset.ai/), their open-source framework for building highly customizable, production-ready NLP and LLM applications.
+At the moment I'm the [main contributor](https://github.com/deepset-ai/haystack/graphs/contributors) of [Haystack](https://haystack.deepset.ai/), their open-source framework for building highly customizable, production-ready NLP and LLM applications.